 In this section, you should establish a risk-based approach to testing.
 Analyze possible risks associated with product development, determine testing priorities, and define the ways to prevent/solve potential problems.

 High-risk areas.
-If a specific part of a program is expected to have a potentially high impact on the whole system in case of a failure, then this area should be the initial focus of the testing efforts.
+If the failure of a specific part of a program is expected to have a potentially high impact on the whole system, then this area should be the initial focus of the testing efforts.

 Usability issues.
 Also, pay special attention to the most used features and areas of the application, as defects in them are bound to cause bad customer feedback.
 For instance, in a hotel booking system, the most sensitive areas will be a search for room availability, booking confirmation, payment, booking modification, and cancellation.